 Beginning CA1 residents have an extensive “boot camp” didactic program.
-During the morning of weekdays, these junior residents will have basic anesthetic assignments in which they learn the basics of anesthetic care, ventilator management and procedural techniques.
+During the weekday mornings, these junior residents will have basic anesthetic assignments in which they learn the basics of anesthetic care, ventilator management, and procedural techniques.
 In the afternoons, residents will attend our didactic program.
-In their first two weeks, these are presentations by senior residents on such topics as room setup, airway techniques, and general anesthetic troubleshooting.
+In their first two weeks, there are presentations by senior residents on such topics as room setup, airway techniques, and general anesthetic troubleshooting.
 In the subsequent two weeks, members of the faculty provide presentations on airway anatomy, cardiac physiology, transfusion medicine, and many others.
 Residents are expected to prepare themselves by reading the corresponding chapter in Morgan and Mikhail the night before in a “flip classroom” style learning environment.

 The Department of Anesthesia offers a quarterly journal club.
 Typically an invited guest speaker leads the discussion of 2-3 recent journal articles.
-Dinner is provided to those in attendance.
 In this relaxed atmosphere residents have the opportunity to catch up with other residents, as well as learn how to critically evaluate journal articles.
 Our pediatric anesthesia division also hosts its own journal club that is optional for those interested and meets quarterly.
 The regional anesthesia division holds informal journal club presentations monthly during each block with the assistance of the faculty and fellows; all are welcome to attend.

 Scheduled Resident Education